 Hosting a webinar, webcast, virtual event, virtual class (whatever you call it) is a project that has a deadline (going live!).
-Even as software has gotten easier to use of the last couple decades, the greater and sometimes more challenging part of your work is managing people and promotion – herding the cats and getting the word out.
+Even as software has gotten easier to use of the last couple of decades, the greater and sometimes more challenging part of your work is managing people and promotion – herding the cats and getting the word out.

 There are things that only you can focus on, but there are many you can delegate.
 And sooner or later, this will be true of your staff, too.
 EventBuilder Program and Event Managers give you an “instant-on” staff that can help you scale programs quickly and focus on the things that need more of your attention.